 Leslie loves theatre, too.
 Her play CAVE QUEST about an ADD-riddled video game developer that crashes the Tibetan meditation retreat of a Buddhist nun in order to extract the secret to enlightenment so he can make it into a video game had its world premiere at East-West Players and received raves from the Los Angeles Times and was deemed "GO!" by LA Weekly.
-Her plays MAP OF THE HUM and DAMN YOU, DARLON were also crowd pleasers.
+Her plays MAP OF THE HUM and DAMN YOU, DARLON also slayed audiences.